 Father Kunst has a deep devotion to the saints as can be readily seen in viewing the Saints & Blesseds section of this site.
 We invite you to visit Papal History/Saints & Blesseds to view the many canonized and beatified men and women who make up this section of the Collection.

-While the Collection does not have a relic of St. Marianne Cope, she was the help mate of St. Damien of Molokai who was canonized on October 11, 2009.
+While the Collection does not have a relic of Mother Marianne Cope, she was the helpmate of St. Damien of Molokai who was canonized on October 11, 2009.
 In addition to the work she accomplished, which is described by Pope Benedict XVI in the video below, she nursed Father Damien when he was dying and took over his work afterwards.

 Papal Artifacts honors the gifts of their lives to our Church.